embvm/embvm-core/docs/development/developer_guide.md

 Expressions can appear cryptic by being too short or too long.
 Shorter expressions are preferred, but only if they are clear

-### Avoid Anonymous Procedures
+### Minimize Use of Anonymous Procedures

 Anonymous procedures are those that have no name, such as lambdas.
-They are useful, but can be difficult to understand.
+They are useful, but can be difficult to understand and trace.

 If your anonymous procedure has more than two statements, use a named procedure.

-Do not chain anonymous functions.
+Do not chain anonymous functions!

 ### Avoid Procedure Chaining